iyahoo/tsp-solvers-cl/docs/index.md

-## Common Parameters
+## Common Parameters (GA and ACO)
 - Number of agents(salesman or ants): 10
-- Number of node: 10
+- Number of graph node: 10
 - Distance between nodes: [1,10]
-- Number of generation: 1000
+- Number of generation: 100 or 1000

 ## Parameters of GA
+- Representation of gene: (0 1 2 3 4 5 6 7 8 9)
 - Cross over point: 7 or 8
+  Child is given 7 (or 8) to 10 genes from a parent.
 - truncate point: 5 (= Number of agents / 2)
   Five agents that have good fitness survive when go next generation.
 - mutation rate: 10% or 15%
-    - Selected points are randomly
+Selected points are randomly

 ## Parameters of ACO